Pomax/are-we-flying/docs/index.md

   1. We want to get to a situation where our **vertical speed** (how much we're flying up or down) is zero, and
   2. we want to get to a situation where our **vertical acceleration** is also zero.

-Just like before we prioritize the former by giving the latter a smaller step, and we're good to go.
+Just like before we prioritize the former by giving the latter a smaller step, and we're good to go, and just like before we'll allow for a much larger correction based on vertical acceleration than we'd normally need, because even during regular flight a pocket of low density air will do a number on our altitude hold.

-We do need to pause at those `SMALL_TRIM` and `LARGE_TRIM` values, because those aren't really based on the flight model: there just isn't really anything in the flight model values that MSFS gives us access to that we can use to determine how big our trim step should be, so these values are basically just "guesses" based on flying around in MSFS for several days using different aeroplanes to find numbers that seemed reasonable in relation to the trim limits that we _do_ have access to.
-That's not ideal, but it's good enough.

 ### Testing our code